 In a new twist, several states, such as Georgia, have enacted laws that could allow partisan politicians to interfere in overseeing election results.
 Under these laws, they have been given the authority to supplant non-partisan state officials, such as secretaries of state, who have traditionally tabulated and certified election results.

-Furthermore, several new laws impose criminal penalties—including prison sentences—upon election officials who take innocuous steps such as sending mail-in ballots to voters on their own initiative, rather than in response to a request.
+Furthermore, several new laws impose criminal penalties—including imprisonment—upon election officials who take innocuous steps such as sending mail-in ballots to voters on their own initiative, rather than in response to a request.
 These laws are intended to intimidate election officials from performing their duties.

 The proponents of these laws and bills justify them on the grounds that they are needed to prevent voting fraud.
-However, there is no evidence of any significant voting fraud in the United States.
+However, as researchers have reported, there has been no evidence of any significant voting fraud in the United States.

 The Federal Government Has Not Taken Decisive Action

-Since the 2020 election, Congress has failed twice to pass legislation to protect voting rights in Federal elections, primarily because of steadfast Republican opposition.
+After the 2020 election, Congress failed twice to pass legislation to protect voting rights in Federal elections, primarily because of steadfast Republican opposition.

 The Department of Justice launched an investigation of the voting suppression law that Georgia passed in 2021, but that has not led to any other action thus far.